timplab/nanopore-methylation-utilities/README.md

 If you use this package in your work, please cite:

-> Lee, I. (2019).
+> Lee, I. et al. (2019).
 Simultaneous profiling of chromatin accessibility and methylation on human cell lines with nanopore sequencing.
 > *bioRxiv*. [doi:10.1101/504993v2][doi]